Income stream drawdowns

 It is important to have a well-structured and sustainable strategy for your income stream.
-Our Stucturing Income Streams in Retirement factsheet provides an overview of a common approach, and you can call us to access personalised advice regarding your own circumstances.
+Our Structuring Income Streams in Retirement factsheet provides an overview of a common approach, and you can call us to access personalised advice regarding your own circumstances.

 You can drawdown as much of your AvSuper income stream as you wish – the only limit is the amount of retirement savings you have in your account.

 However, you must withdraw a minimum amount of money each financial year by law.
 This amount is determined according to your age and the balance of your income stream, and we will tell you your minimum drawdown amount each July.
+Due to COVID-19, this minimum amount can be halved for 2019-20, 2020-21 and 2021-22.

 |Age||Annual payment as a % of account balance|